2acoin/2acoin/README.md

 ### How To Compile

-On Ubuntu or Mac on a non standard architecture, and can't get GNU Readline installed?
+On Linux or Mac on a non standard architecture, and can't get GNU Readline installed?

 Disable it with `cmake .. -DFORCE_READLINE=FALSE`